luxus/OfferDocGenerator/docs/configuration.md

 # Configuration Reference

 The ODG tool uses a YAML configuration file (`config.yaml`) that defines all aspects of your offer document generation.
+Templates support Jinja2 syntax for dynamic content generation.

 ## Required Sections